Preparing to Develop Your Poster

 Please limit your oral explanation to the judges to no more than 7 minutes.

-It is not necessary to include the abstract number or the poster number (although it's shown in the diagram below).
+It is not necessary to include the abstract or poster number (although it's shown in the diagram below).

 Initial Sketch : Plan your poster early.
 Focus your attention on a few key points.
 Try various styles of data presentation to achieve clarity and simplicity.
 Does the use of color help?
 What needs to be expressed in words?
 Suggest headlines and text topics.